withastro/docs/src/pages/en/guides/cms/storyblok.md

 └── package.json
 ```

 Inside the `BlogPost.astro` component, you can render the content of your blok.
-You can access the blok content using the `blok` prop.
+In this example, a `blogPost` has a `title`, a `description`, and a rich text `content` field.
+You can access these using the `blok` prop.

 ```astro title="src/storyblok/BlogPost.astro"
 ---